Running a business always felt like a distant dream for sisters Emily and Jenna Hutchison, but now they wouldn’t have it any other way.

 “It was only then that we actually thought of it as a reality.
 It all happened very quickly, it was just over a month between deciding this is what we wanted to do and having the keys handed over”, says Em.

-The girls really stamped their independence in June this year when they renamed and rebranded hutch., after almost three years of working under the old store name.
+The girls put their stamp on the business when they renamed and rebranded as hutch., after almost three years of working under the old store name.

 “We felt it was pretty risky changing a store that has been in this location for almost three years but we’ve had such positive feedback come through from both new and old customers.
 We wanted everyone to love hutch. as much as we did and the amount of support we have received from our customers has been amazing”, continues Em.